A chain level Batalin-Vilkovisky structure in string topology via de Rham chains: Results and discussions

 Rich algebraic structures in chain level string topology were outlined in \cite{Sul_07} by D. Sullivan, and there have been several papers working out details.

-X. Chen \cite{XChen_11} introduced a chain model of the free loop space using Whitney differential forms, and defined several string topology operations (the loop product, loop bracket and rotation) on that chain model, recovering the BV-algebra structure on homology level (\cite{XChen_11} also studies the $S^1$-equivariant case).
+X. Chen \cite{XChen_11} introduced a chain model of the free loop space using Whitney differential forms, and defined several string topology operations (the loop product, loop bracket and rotation) on that chain model, recovering the BV algebra structure at the homology level (\cite{XChen_11} also studied the $S^1$-equivariant case).
 It is not clear whether these operations extend to actions of a dg operad on this chain model.

 On the other hand, a recent paper \cite{DCPR_15} by G. Drummond-Cole, K. Poirier and N. Rounds proposed a more geometric approach using short geodesic segments and diffuse intersection classes. \cite{DCPR_15} defines operations on the singular chain complex of the free loop space, recovering the homology level structure defined by Cohen-Godin \cite{CohGod_04}.
 In particular, \cite{DCPR_15} covers operations with multiple outputs and those corresponding to surfaces of higher genus.
 However, the operations in \cite{DCPR_15} are associative only up to homotopy, and it seems that the resulting algebraic structure is yet to be fully worked out.